Thinking of hiring a social media manager? We don’t blame you.

 This is your chance to sell your business to your ideal social media manager.
 Why should they work for you?
 How will this job benefit them?

-A good job description should include:
+A social media manager job description should include:

 • Outline of the job